-Throughout the summer, we’re offering fortnightly heritage walks: spaces are limited and the walks book up quickly!
+Throughout the summer, we’re offering fortnightly heritage walks.
+Take a look at our upcoming walks and book your place now, as spaces are limited and the walks book up quickly!

 GWL learners, volunteers, sessional staff and members of the Learning Team are involved in the development of these walks and we are always looking for more content and information, whether you want to contact us through the website or input your ideas during or after a walk.
 There are lots of ways to get involved in the Women Make History project.